The Best 9-Day Switzerland Itinerary: Detailed Guide

 Chapel Bridge is the most iconic attraction in Lucerne and the oldest wooden bridge in Switzerland.

-Dating back to the 14th century, Chapel Bridge stretches 200 metres across the Reuss River.
-Attached to the bridge is an old water tower that served as a dungeon, archive and treasury vault in medieval times.
+Dating back to the 14th century, Chapel Bridge stretches 200 meters across the Reuss River.
+Attached to the bridge is an old water tower that served as a dungeon, archive, and treasury vault in medieval times.

-It’s free to walk over Chapel Bridge and has colourful paintings on the underside of the roof, so remember to look up!
+It’s free to walk over Chapel Bridge and has colorful paintings on the underside of the roof, so remember to look up!

 2. Boat ride on Lake Lucerne